 CRP levels that are mildly or moderately elevated can be hard to interpret.

-A huge range of conditions can raise CRP levels slightly, and, as there is no standard reference range set for CRP, there is usually no way to draw any conclusions by looking at CRP levels alone.
+A huge range of conditions can raise CRP levels slightly.
+As there is no standard reference range for CRP, there is usually no way to draw any conclusions by looking at CRP levels alone.

 The following factors can also make it challenging to interpret CRP levels:

-- Minor injuries or infection: These conditions may temporarily raise CRP levels and conceal other potential conditions such as diabetes or IBS.
+- Minor injuries or infection: These conditions may temporarily raise CRP levels and conceal other potential conditions, such as diabetes or IBD.

-- Chronic conditions: Conditions that cause persistent inflammation, including autoimmune diseases, may mask other possible causes of elevated CRP such as minor infection.
+Conditionsthat cause persistent inflammation, including autoimmune diseases, may mask other possible causes of elevated CRP, such as a minor infection.